nitalerie/wii-gh-debug/README.md

 # Wii Guitar Hero Debug Menu

 ### Note: Warriors of Rock is absent.
-This is because there is currently no known way to access the debug menu in any way on this game on Wii.
+This is because there is currently no known way to access the debug menu in any way on that game on Wii.
 If a way is found, janky or not, the files will be added.
 ### Another note: For me I actually needed to compile Aerosmith into an ISO to get it to not freeze past the RedOctane video.
 Not a big deal at all though, just confusing.

 You will need a Wii ISO manipulation tool such as WiiScrubber (old and kinda sucks but has a GUI) or Wiimms ISO Tools (command line only but works very well)
 You can get it here: https://wit.wiimm.de/
 I will only be covering how to use the QBs with WIT

-* Get the game's qb.pak.ngc file from this folder
+* Get the game's qb.pak.ngc file from this repository

 * Dump your legally acquired copy of the game you want or acquire a totally legal copy from a fellow named John "Arby" https://bit.ly/ArbysHasTheMeats (yes that is his last name) (yes we hate piracy here)